-Tag Archives | renewable energy Economics, EnergyIndustry and tradeEconomics, Energy, Environment, Governance, InfrastructureEconomics, Education, Finance sector developmentEnergy
+Tag Archives | renewable energy Economics, EnergyIndustry and tradeEconomics, Energy, Environment, Governance and public sector management, InfrastructureEconomics, Education, Finance sector developmentEnergy

 By Han Phoumin.
 Posted May 3, 2017

 Some 134 million people in the Association of Southeast Asian Nations (ASEAN) region do not have access to electricity (IEA and ERIA, 2013).
 At the end of 2015, the ASEAN Community declared that the lack of power and energy access could threaten the region’s economic growth and its economic transition.

 The Fukushima Daiichi nuclear disaster was an energy accident at the Fukushima No. 1 Nuclear Power Plant in Fukushima, Japan, initiated primarily by the tsunami that followed the Tohoku earthquake on 11 March 2011 and led to a nuclear shutdown in the country.
 Japan substituted the loss of nuclear power with fossil fuels, such as oil, gas, and coal, and became more dependent on their imports and consumption.

 By Christoph Frei.
 Posted June 19, 2015

 As we gather this week for the 2015 Asian Clean Energy Forum, the context for our meeting has changed greatly from that of last year.
 We have seen a dramatic drop in the price of oil, which has sent shockwaves through the entire energy sector.
 Volatility is the new normal, and, for a sector known for its conservative outlook, this drives those at the forefront of the energy challenge to re-evaluate traditional norms.
 However, we see that it is not just price shocks that keep energy leaders awake at night: extreme weather and large-scale accidents/disruptions top the list of issues facing energy leaders in Asia.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection

 - Video Blog